mode777/alexklingenbeck-blog/page/content/articles/17-05-cli-nodejs.md

     */
 #}}

 I recently turned my static website generator [page-gen]({{= it.href("articles/17-05-page-gen.html") }}) into a command-line-interface (CLI).
-As it turns out it's incredly easy to create and distribute with node.
+As it turns out it's incredibly easy to create and distribute with node.

 # Why node.js

 Building a CLI should be an easy task in every programming language.
-However I always found it cumbersome to distribute them, especially under windows.
+However I always found it cumbersome to distribute them - especially under windows.
 With npm distribution, installation and usage just boils down to

 ```
 >npm publish
 >npm install -g your-app
 >your-app --option
 ```